How to prepare for a recession. 10 ways to secure your financial future

 Obviously spending less than you earn or earning more than you spend will put you in a much safer place.
 This will already give you some breathing space in your finances to flex when things go wrong.

-If you spend all your income, you have no safety net for any changes.
+You have no safety net for any changes if you spend all your income.
 You have a one-way ticket to bankruptcy / financial anxiety if you spend more than you earn.
 You will need to work for money forever.
 You will be digging a bigger and bigger whole that you will need to try and get out of at some point.

 3. Keep a budget and track your expenditure

 Keeping a budget will help you live within your means.
-If you set how and where you want to spend your money, you can make sure you live within your means.
+If you set how and where you want to spend your money, you can ensure you don’t spend more than you have.

 If you know where your money is going, you can review if you are happy with this.
 You can also review can you get what you want or need cheaper elsewhere?
 Can you cut down on how much you spend and ultimately, can you cut it out?